SCALE-UP at NTU

 SCALE-UP: Student-Centred Active Learning Environment with Upside-down Pedagogies

-Although the value of active learning approaches is widely recognized, it has proven challenging for HE institutions to spread their use.
-Our project investigates institutional barriers to widespread adoption and tests whether the benefits of the pedagogies continue to work at scale.
+Although the value of active collaborative learning approaches is widely recognized, it has proven challenging for HE institutions to adopt strategically across courses and at institutional level.
+Our project title is ‘Scaling up Active Collaborative Learning for Student Success’ and as part of this we will investigate institutional barriers to widespread adoption and evaluate the extent to which the benefits of this form of enquiry-based learning can reduce disparities in progression and attainment at scale.

-Our partners, Anglia Ruskin University and the University of Bradford, are focusing on Team-Based Learning alongside SCALE-UP, as the two approaches share many features in common.
-The project has been awarded £440k and will run from March 2017 to February 2019.
+Our partners on the Catalyst project are Anglia Ruskin University and the University of Bradford.
+Their focus is on Team-Based Learning—another form of active collaborative learning that shares much in common with SCALE-UP.
+The project runs from March 2017 to February 2019.
 For more information visit the project website or contact the project lead: Jane McNeil.